Link to share article here:

 Several studies provide evidence that amino acids derived from milk can stimulate insulin and IGF-1 secretion – a growth hormone known to be essential in the development of acne.
 Indeed, a number of studies also report that dairy intake (whether full fat or skimmed) is associated with a higher incidence of acne.

-When it comes to sugar and acne there is evidence that high glycaemic index foods are associated with increased inflammation and acne
+When it comes to sugar and acne there is evidence that high glycaemic index foods are associated with increased inflammation and acne.

 However, these studies only show a link between dairy, sugar and acne, and can’t tell you if dairy or sugar is actually the cause of the acne.
 And, more importantly, these studies don’t prove that cutting sugar or dairy out of your diet can actually help to get rid of acne.

-Dr Malvina explains, “These studies also vary greatly in quality, and they don’t take other dietary factors into account, such as a lower glycaemic index, or calorie intake in individuals who consume less dairy as part of their natural daily diet.”
+“A number of studies have shown an association between sugar consumption and dairy, in particular semi-skimmed milk and acne,” Dr Malvina explains, “These studies also vary greatly in quality, and they don’t take other dietary factors into account, such as a lower glycaemic index, or calorie intake in individuals who consume less dairy as part of their natural daily diet.”

 “Currently there is no specific diet advice for patients with acne as the evidence is not conclusive.”